 Balanced Web Design

 Align your site with a movement and adapting a color scheme that works for that movement can also extend your marketing arm in a new direction.
 As always, keep site speed in mind especially as Google starts to prioritize mobile devices.
 Site speed will also be important as users start to experience the beginning of a new generation of cellular technology.
-As you think through designing for 2021 keep focus on users who got thrown into a technology world in 2020 and need a lot of comfort with a little boldness.
+As you think through designing for 2023, keep the focus on users.